 Hintikka, Merrill B., and Hintikka, Jaakko.
 1986.
 Investigating Wittgenstein.
 Oxford: Blackwell.

 Hochberg, Herbert.
 1969.
-"Negation and Generality."
+"Negation and generality."
 Noûs no. 3:325-343.

 Reprinted in: Elmer D. Klemke (ed.) - Essays on Wittgenstein - Urbana, University of Illinois Press, 1971

 ———.
 1971.
-"Facts, Possibilities and Essences in the Tractatus."
+"Facts, possibilities and essences in the Tractatus."
 In Essays on Wittgenstein, edited by Klemke,

 ———.
 1978.
-Thought, Fact and Reference: The Origins and Ontology of Logical Atomism.
+Thought, fact and reference: The origins and ontology of Logical Atomism.
 Minneapolis: University of Minnesota Press.

 ———.
 2001.
-Russell, Moore, and Wittgenstein: The Revival of Realism.
+Russell, Moore, and Wittgenstein: the revival of realism.
 Egelsbach: Hänsel-Hohenhausen.

 Wittgenstein: a critical reader, edited by Glock, Hans-Johann, 26-46.
 Malden: Blackwell Publishers.

 Jacquette, Dale.
 2001.
 "Analysis of Quantifiers in Wittgenstein's Tractatus: A Critical Survey."
 Logic Analysis and

 "In theTractatus logico-philosophicus, Wittgenstein distinguishes between what can and cannot be said in any language by the

 general form of propositions.
 I explain Wittgenstein's method and discuss Robert J. Fogelin's criticism of what he takes to be the incompleteness of

 Wittgenstein pp. 78-85].
 I argue that Fogelin's objection is mistaken, and that, contrary to Fogelin's claim, Wittgenstein's method when properly

 applied produces all of the well-formed formulas with mixed multiple quantification that Fogelin maintains it cannot provide.
 I conclude by offering a critical

 comparison of similar solutions proposed, among others, by P.T.
 Geach, Scott Soames, and Matthias Varga von Kibéd."

 ———.
 2004.
-"Wittgenstein's Tractatus and the Logic of Fiction."
-In Wittgenstein and Philsophy of Literature, edited by Gibson, John and Huemer, Wolfgang, 305-317.
-London:
+"Wittgenstein's Tractatus and the logic of fiction."
+In Wittgenstein and philsophy of literature, edited by

 "Wittgenstein's Tractatus Logico-Philosophicus articulates a logic and semantics for all possible languages in which states of

 affairs (Sachverhalten, Tatsachen) as truth-makers are pictured in sentences under analysis.
 Wittgenstein considers both existent and nonexistent

 the formal basis for a logic of fiction.
 I identify four criteria for a logic of fiction, and argue that the Tractatus satisfies only the first three.

 The remaining criterion has to do with logical analysis of a fictional character's psychology internal narration.
 These are excluded by Wittgenstein's

 application of Occam's razor in defense of the general form of proposition in the case of fiction just as they are in nonfictional discourse."